How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 They’re Exceptionally Picky Eaters

-If your child is an exceptionally picky eater, it can be sign that they have this condition.
+If your child is an exceptionally picky eater, it can be a sign that they have this condition.

 Their reaction to a surprising texture can range from refusing to eat the food, to immediately vomiting based on the severity of their overstimulation.

-Pediatric Occupational Therapy for Sensory Processing Disorder
+Pediatric Occupational Therapy For Sensory Processing Disorder

 Pediatric occupational therapy is a great resource to help your child learn to cope with their sensory processing disorder.